ndornseif/fastmath/README.md

 ## Description
 Bit level math functions, also includes mathematical constants.
 Optimized for size and performance.
-Only uses rust core no std library or other dependencies.
+Only uses rust core, no std library or other dependencies.

 ## License